-Under the general direction of the Board of Directors, the Executive Director has broad responsibilities and authority for management of the business and agency affairs of the NCRA including implementation of policy direction, strategic planning, and financial management and is under contract until September 30, 2023.
+Under the general direction of the Board of Directors, the Executive Director has broad responsibilities and authority for management of the business and agency affairs of the NCRA including implementation of policy direction, strategic planning, and financial management.

 The ED prepares and presents comprehensive reports, monitors legislation, manages contracts, and interacts on behalf of NCRA with representatives of partner railroads.